 - Sleeeeeeeeeeeeeeep.
 You feel me?

 I missed my spouse and kids like CRAZY.
-I missed my team members, too.
-A lot of exciting stuff went down, and there were times when I wished they were all there with me.
 But I wasn’t one of the moms there on FaceTime with my kids three times a day.
 I talked to them on the phone twice in the six days I was gone.
 Because they need to know that I can be away and be busy and be having fun.
 They need to know that their dad is perfectly capable of parenting them without me (unless perfectly capable means feeding them vegetables or clipping their fingernails).
 My next trip is with my spouse and two months after that, all four of us, plus some extended family.
 Those trips will be awesome, too.
 But traveling alone is its own unique and beautiful experience that everyone should enjoy.
 Tell me about your favorite traveling alone story in the comments.
 Peace.